vigoux/CALOA/README.md

 After that, you can load this files instead of observing.

-If you already observed Black and White spectra and exited the application, they will be saved and loaded automatically.
+If you have already observed Black and White spectra and exited the application, they will be saved and loaded automatically.

 ### Select the reference